ITWSXInformatics/DengueSpreadInformationSystemDSIS/README.md

 - **data/<CITY_NAME>/temperature_humidity_data.xlsx:** contains air temperature and humidity values for the city.

 There is also the **data/complete_data.csv** file which includes the data from all the files for both cities in one file.

+#### Original data source

+The data is taken from the [Dengue forecasting GitHub repository](https://github.com/cdcepi/dengue-forecasting-project-2015) containing environmental and Dengue data from NOAA and CDC.